 The research programme Disciplinary literacy and inclusive teaching (LIT) explores the multidimensional nature of language and literacy in teaching and learning processes.
-The program is a collaboration between 20 researchers and PhD students in seven research areas in the educational research field.
-Each such area consists of one or more research project that are described in detail on this website.
+The program is a collaboration between about 20 researchers and PhD students in several research areas in the educational research field.
+Each such area consists of one or more research project that are described on this website.

 The aim is to gain a better understanding of the development of literacy in science, mathematics, social sciences and in academic levels through the study of schools, in which teachers, students, and learning materials interact.
 An important assumption is that an explicit and expanded perspective on literacy implies increased opportunities for inclusive education for all students.